johnwcowan/r7rs-work/CompoundObjectsCowan.md

 `(compound-object-map `*mapper obj*`)`

-If *obj* is a compound object, returns a newly allocated compound object whose subobject result from invoking *mapper* on each subobject of *obj*.
+If *obj* is a compound object, returns a newly allocated compound object whose subobjects result from invoking *mapper* on each subobject of *obj*.
-Although the subobjects of the result are in the same order as the subobjects of *obj*, the order in which *mapper* is applied is unspecified.
+Although the subobjects of the result are in the same order as the subobjects of *obj*, the order in which *mapper* is applied to them is unspecified.

-If *obj* is not a compound object, it returns a compound object containing the result of applying *mapper* to *obj*.
+If *obj* is not a compound object, it returns the result of applying *mapper* to *obj*.

 `(compound-object-filter `*pred obj*`)`